-- 5.4 Persons associated with international military forces, including interpreters - 5.4.1 A UK Home Office statement, dated 7 March 2019, reported that 'British armed forces in Helmand Province were supported by 7,000 locally employed civilians, about half of whom worked as interpreters.'70 - 5.4.2 The CAB report noted 'Afghans currently or formerly employed by foreign military missions, including interpreters, said they felt threatened and approached their foreign employers with a view to obtaining visas for themselves and/or family members.'
-A former interpreter, now resident in the UK, gave evidence to the UK House of Commons Defence Committee.
+- 5.4 Persons associated with international military forces, including interpreters - 5.4.1 A UK Home Office statement, dated 7 March 2019, reported that 'British armed forces in Helmand Province were supported by 7,000 locally employed civilians, about half of whom worked as interpreters.'70 - 5.4.2 The CAB report noted 'Afghans currently or formerly employed by foreign military missions, including interpreters, said they felt threatened and approached their foreign employers with a view to obtaining visas for themselves and/or family members.'71 A former interpreter, now resident in the UK, gave evidence to the UK House of Commons Defence Committee.
+The subsequent report, published 26 May 2018, noted 'In his [the interpreter's] opinion, "Afghanistan is more dangerous than ever", resulting in interpreters living "in fear of revenge attacks, of kidnappings and torture".'72 According to sources, cited in the UNHCR Eligibility Guidelines, 'AGEs have reportedly threatened and attacked Afghan civilians who work for the international military forces as interpreters or in other civilian capacities.

-&lt;sup>67 EASO, 'Country Guidance Afghanistan', (page 50), June 2019, url.
+69 ODI, 'Life under the Taliban shadow government', (page 19), June 2018, url.

-UNHCR, 'Eligibility Guidelines...', (page 48), 30 August 2018, url.
+68 UNHCR, 'Eligibility Guidelines...', (page 48), 30 August 2018, url.